Table of Contents

 - PPIs are lipophilic weak bases that are administered as inactive prodrugs and in delayed release formulations.

-- Esomeprazole is S-isomer of omeprazole, while dexlansoprazole is R-isomer of lansoprazole.
+- Esomeprazole is an S-isomer of omeprazole, while dexlansoprazole is an R-isomer of lansoprazole.

 - Esomeprazole and pantoprazole are also available in formulations for intravenous administration.